How am I meeting the United Nations SDGs?

 SDG 15 Life on Land

 I personally try to live this goal every day.
-I have planted 6 semi mature trees in my garden, built a pond to support wildlife and have planted many nectar rich flowers for bees.
+In have planted 6 semi mature trees in my garden in the U.K, we built a pond to support wildlife and ( planted many nectar rich flowers for bees.
+Since moving to Canada, I’ve created a small urban garden in my backyard and planted flowers and food which attracts butterflies and bees.
 I actively support charities working to halt Bio Diversity Loss, factory farming and animal cruelty they are: Compassion in World Farming which aims to end Factory farming globally, the Campaign to Ban Trophy Hunting of endangered species and The Brooke who work to protect working horses and donkeys globally.